cmci/HTManalysisCourse/CentreCourseProtocol.md

 ###Constructing an Object

 So far, I have not explained an important difference in types of methods: There are static and non-static methods.
-If you see the Javadoc of class IJ, you will see that all methods of this class has "static" as its property.
-This means that you could use those methods by appending the name of the method directly after name of the class.
+If you see the Javadoc of class IJ, you will see that all methods of this class has "static" as their property.
+This means that you could use those methods by appending the name of the method directly after name of the class, such as IJ.log() and IJ.beep().

-With none static methods, this is not possible.
+In contrast, this is not possible with non-static methods.
 For example, the class ImagePlus has many methods such as "getHeight()", which is to get the height of the image.
 If you try to do

-	ptint ImagePlus.getHeight()
+	print ImagePlus.getHeight()

-It will not work.
-This is simply because we (and mainly the computer) do not know which image we are talkling about.
-Instead we must use a specific **instance** of image, such as the one you grabbed by IJ.openImage().
+It will not work and returns an error.
+This is simply because we (and mainly the computer) do not know which image that we asking for its height.
+Instead we must use a specific **instance** of image, such as the one you retrieve by IJ.openImage().
 Remember,

 	imp = IJ.openImage('/Users/miura/image.tif')

-This "imp" is a specific instance of image because we know that we loaded the image from a specific file and we now call it as "imp".
-ImagePlus is a class, but never becomes existing until it is "constucted" by loading an image from a file or creating a image from scratch or grabbing a image that is opened on desktop.
+This "imp" is a specific instance of image because we know that we loaded the image from a specific file.
+ImagePlus is a class, but never becomes existing until it is "constructed" by loading an image from a file or creating a image from scratch or grabbing a image that is opened on desktop.

 Classes that became into existing entity is called an "Instance" or "Object".
 None static methods work only when an instance is there.

+Coming back to the static methods of class IJ, their functions are those that does need a presence of specific instance, but only does a general job to any instance or without an instance.
+In case of IJ.log, we know that there is only one Log window so we do not need to specify an instance.
+IJ.beep or IJ.openImage as well.

+In case of images, we know that there could be many different instances of images such as a image from channel 1 and another image from channel2.
+Though they all belong to a same ImagePlus class, they are different instances of ImagePlus.

-Many of the methods actually do not have meaning if a specific instance is not there, just because there are Classes for processing images.
-For instance, GaussianBlur is a class that does Gaussian blurring.
-It's methods are all none static but one, and for these non-static methods to work, an instance of GaussianBlur class should be constucted first.
+GaussianBlur is a class that does Gaussian blurring.
+It's methods are all none static but one, and for these non-static methods to work, an instance of GaussianBlur class should be constructed first.

 	gb = GaussianBlur() //Constructs an instance of Gaussian Blur object

-You could see how to constuct an instance in the "constructor summary" in the Javadoc.
+You could see how to construct an instance in the "constructor summary" in the Javadoc.

+Now the actual object of GaussianBlur, gb, is available, you could blur an image by using a method

+	blurGaussian(ImageProcessor ip, double sigmaX, double sigmaY, double accuracy)

+which would look like

+	gb.blurGaussian(imp.getProcessor, 2.0, 2.0, 0.02)

+Similarly, many classes for processing and analysis works only after constructing its instance.
+Here is another example, using a class ProfilePlot.

 	imp = IJ.getImage()
 	pf = ProfilePlot(imp)